ASP.NET Core Identity Tables

 • RoleId: The role ID from the AspNetRoles table.
 Part of the composite primary key.
 It corresponds to the Id column in the AspNetRoles table.
 It acts as a foreign key linking to the AspNetRoles table.

-The AspNetUserClaims table stores claims for users.
-Claims are used in claims-based authentication.
-Claims are a way of adding additional user-specific information that can be used for identity management and authorization in your application.
-Each claim is a key-value pair associated with a user and can represent various attributes such as email address, full name, role, or any other custom data relevant to your application.
+The AspNetUserClaims table stores additional claims tied to individual users.
+Claims are key-value pairs that hold extra information about the user, often used in authorization.
+Each claim is a key-value pair associated with a user and can represent various attributes such as email address, full name, role, or any other custom data relevant to the application.
 The following are the columns available in this table:

 The columns in the AspNetUserClaims table generally include the following: